mingqi2014/mingqi2014.github.io/README.md

 I plan to develop a diary sector for this personal page.
 I hope to add encrypted diary book to my website.

+#Copyright

+This is a open-source project that I am willing to share.
+But PLEASE ask for permission before using my personal information, including my profile, photos, online-only writings and articles.

 #Acknowledgement

 I would like to thank my friend Yuya Rui and Yekai Xu for their support.